robcarver17/pysystemtrade/docs/production.md

 ### P&L report

-The p&l report shows you profit and loss (duh!).
+The P&L report shows you profit and loss (duh!).
 On a daily basis it is run for the previous 24 hours.
 On an ad hoc basis, it can be run for any time period (recent or in the past).

 Here is an example, with annotations added in quotes (""):